wp-plugins/external-video-for-everybody/readme.txt

 Ultimately it's for myself.
 I created the External "Video for Everybody" plugin to suit my own priorities, but I also tried to put it together in a way that would make it useful for and usable by others, and I am happy to share it.
 I host my video outside my WordPress site.
-I want to use HTML5 and Ogg.
+I want to use HTML5 and Ogg and to experiment with Webm.
 So... *External "Video for Everybody"*

 = Are you offering support for this plugin? =